egbdfX/Intensity-sensitive-IQAs/README.md

 # Intensity-Sensitive Image Quality Assessment (IQA) Metrics

-We have developed three IQA metrics for assessing low-information images in fields such as radio astronomical imaging, medical imaging, and remote sensing.
+We have developed four IQA metrics for assessing low-information images in fields such as radio astronomical imaging, medical imaging, and remote sensing.
 They are InTensity Weighted Structural SIMilarity (ITW-SSIM), Low-Information Similarity Index (LISI), augmented Low-Information Similarity Index (augLISI), and transient-oriented Low-Information Similarity Index (tLISI).
 Please see our papers in Section [Reference](https://github.com/egbdfX/Intensity-sensitive-IQAs/tree/main#reference) for more information.

 ## ITW-SSIM (itw.py)